Machine Learning Overview

 8. Backpropagation Updates weights to minimize error.
 Weights updated across layers

 This breakdown explains how CNNs process images step-by-step, from input to classification.
 Each layer plays a specific role in extracting features, learning complex patterns, and improving through backpropagation.
 CNNs are widely used because of their ability to automatically learn important features and apply them efficiently.
+Below once more time we explain this steps with the image we have shared for better understanding of what we explained so far.

 source : https://developersbreach.com/convolution-neural-network-deep-learning/